Disabled Facilities Grants

 How is the disabled facilities grant calculated?

-This will be determined by the income and capital of:
+The mandatory grant is determined by the income and capital of:

 - the disabled person